Skip to content

 (SourceConfig) –

-A SourceConfig with credentials set
+A SourceConfig with client set

 • batch_size